rust-lang/this-week-in-rust/drafts/2016-04-18-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [gcc](https://crates.io/crates/gcc), a crate to easily use the local C compiler, which makes FFI with a build script a breeze.
-Thanks to [Ulrik Sverdrup](https://users.rust-lang.org/users/bluss) for the suggestion!
+This week's Crate of the Week is [owning_ref](https://crates.io/crates/owning_ref), which contains a reference type that can carry it's owner with it.
+Thanks to [Diwic](https://users.rust-lang.org/users/diwic) for the suggestion!

 [Submit your suggestions for next week][submit_crate]!